The Best of The Best in Pots & Pans

 Perhaps you’re moving, or ready for a total kitchenware overhaul in which you say tata to the battered-up plastic cutting boards or blunt-beyond-saving knives you’ve accrued over the years.
 That’s where our Cookware Sets can help.
 We’ve got bundles that cover the basics, roasting, and the whole enchilada.

 Frying Pans, Skillets & Griddles

-This is the category of pans you’ll reach for so often that it’s best you keep a few different sizes handy, and, if you love to cook, have it in more than one material.
-Nonstick is great for sliding omelettes onto a plate or upturning tahdig rice, and cast-iron gives beef or Brussels sprouts a char whether you throw it on a barbecue or oven or not.
+This is the category of pans you’ll reach for so often that it’s best you keep a few different sizes handy, and if you love to cook, have it in more than one material.
+Nonstick is great for sliding omelettes onto a plate or upturning tahdig rice, and cast-iron gives beef or Brussels sprouts a char whether you throw it on a barbecue, in the oven or not.
 Give it a shake and toss its contents in the air, that’s amore.

 These are the pans that fall firmly into the domain of your oven.
 Whether you choose oval or rectangular (both are handy), stainless steel or copper, these dishes are best for all things baked (like gratins and lasagna) and, well, *roasted*.
 Meats, especially ones that release a lot of juice, like turkey or lamb feel at home here, as do potatoes, squash, and other veggies that need gentle heat to crisp up.

 Like frying pans, saucepans are one of the most essential pieces a kitchen can have.
 This is, after all, the most essential tool for boiling pasta (and making...sauce).
 It tends to be more of an accessory in cooking than the dish you bring out to the table, so function (multiple sizes, comfortable handles, the metal core that’s compatible with your kitchen) is key.